S3 method for class 'keras.src.models.model.Model'

 Boolean, whether to shuffle the training data before each epoch.
 This argument is ignored when

-is a generator or a TF Dataset.- class_weight
+xis a generator or a TF Dataset.- class_weight

 Optional named list mapping class indices (integers, 0-based) to a weight (float) value, used for weighting the loss function (during training only).
 This can be useful to tell the model to "pay more attention" to samples from an under-represented class.
 When

-is specified and targets have a rank of 2 or greater, eithery
+class_weightis specified and targets have a rank of 2 or greater, eitherymust be one-hot encoded, or an explicit final dimension of1must be included for sparse class labels.- sample_weight

 Integer.
 Epoch at which to start training (useful for resuming a previous training run).